unascribed/Yttr/docs/aware_hopper.md

 Once an Aware Hopper has all necessary inputs to craft something, it will take 5 seconds to craft, followed by a 1 second "rest" if it still has enough ingredients.
 It cannot craft while there is anything in its output slot, so make sure to extract the output or point it at a chest.

-*Note:* As of Yttr 0.3.4, the Aware Hopper has a debug GUI accessed by right-clicking with an empty hand when it's not wearing a pumpkin.
-This GUI will not be present once the Aware Hopper is considered stable.

 ## Video
 <video src="../img/aware_hopper.mp4" controls></video>